-- a.
-Gardening and yard maintenance activities within an existing landscaped area, such as mowing lawns, pruning trees and shrubs, planting vegetation and minor soil disturbance that does not alter the general contours of the land and does not impact any Tree Protection Zone. - b.
-The construction of a small accessory building such as a gazebo, garden shed or playhouse if all of the following apply: - i.
-The building is located within an existing landscaped area (e.g., lawn, ornamental landscaping); - ii.
-No trees are removed or any Tree Protection Zone disturbed; - iii.
-The building is located outside of the Riparian Management Zone as defined in the City's Zoning Bylaw; and - iv.
-The total area of small accessory buildings on the lot is less than 10 m2.

-- c.
-Construction of a fence if no trees are removed, no Tree Protection Zone disturbed, impacts to wildlife are mitigated to the satisfaction of the City, and the disturbance of native vegetation is restricted to 0.5m on either side of the fence. - d.
-The construction of a private trail if all of the following apply: - i.
-The trail is 1 metre wide or less; - ii.
-No trees are removed or Tree Protection Zone disturbed; - iii.
-The surface of the trail is pervious (for example soil, gravel or wood chips); - iv.
-The trail is designed to prevent soil erosion where slopes occur; - v.
-Where the trail is located in a Riparian Management Zone, the trail is outside of the Riparian Area Protection Regulation setback; - vi.
-Any habitat impacts are restored and/or compensated; and - vii.
-The proposed trail is reviewed and accepted by the City. - e.
-Except as part of a development application, ecological restoration and enhancement projects undertaken or authorized by the City. - f.
-Replacement, repair, alteration or addition of an existing structure provided there is no damage to or loss of trees and vegetation and no change to the building footprint, and work is outside of the Riparian Management Zone as defined in the City's Zoning Bylaw. - g.
-Construction, maintenance or operation of: - i.
-Municipal works and services undertaken or authorized by the City of Port Moody . - ii.
-Parks works and services within təmtəmíxwtən/ Belcarra Regional Park undertaken or authorized by Metro Vancouver.
+- (i) gardening and yard maintenance activities within an existing landscaped area, such as mowing lawns, pruning trees and shrubs, planting vegetation and minor soil disturbance that does not alter the general contours of the land; - (ii) the construction of a fence if no native trees are removed and the disturbance of native vegetation is restricted to 0.5 m on either side of the fence: - (iii) where existing agreement with the federal or provincial governments or covenants are in place and the proposed activities comply with the agreements or covenants; - (iv) the construction of a small accessory building such as a pump house, gazebo, garden shed, or playhouse if all of the following apply: - the building is located within an existing landscaped areas - no native trees are removed - the building is located a minimum 5 m from the high water mark of the stream - the total area of small accessory buildings is less than 10 square metres - · compliance with building permits and zoning requirements. - (v) The construction of a private trail if all of the following apply: - The trail is 1 metre wide or less; - No native trees are removed; - The surface of the trail is pervious (for example soil, gravel or wood chips): - The trail is designed to prevent soil erosion where slopes - Where the trail parallels the stream, the trail is more than 5 m away from the high water mark of the stream; - (vi) Ecological restoration and enhancement projects undertaken or authorised by the Director of Planning and Development Services, or the Manager of Parks and Environmental Services: - (vii) Construction, maintenance or operation of: - Municipal works and services undertaken or authorised by the City of Port Moody, and - Parks works and services undertaken by Metro Vancouver;

-- Emergency actions required to prevent, control or reduce an immediate threat to human life, the natural environment, or public or private property including: - i.
-Wildfire, flood and erosion protection works; - ii.
-Protection, repair or replacement of public utilities; - iii.
-Clearing of an obstruction from a bridge, culvert or stream; - iv.
-Bridge repairs; and - v.
-Removal of hazardous trees as identified by an arborist certified with the Tree Risk Assessment Qualification. - For any of the above emergency exemptions, City staff may deem it necessary for the applicant to provide copies of senior government approvals/ notifications and any other documentation to support the exemption. - j.
-The ESA is already effectively protected (through Restrictive Covenant, Development Permit, Zoning, or land dedication) and the proposed development will not affect any portion of the ESA.
+- (viii).
+Emergency actions required to prevent, control or reduce an immediate threat to human life, the natural environment or public or private property including: - · Forest fire, flood and erosion protection works; - Protection, repair or replacement of public utilities; - Clearing of an obstruction from a bridge, culvert or - Bridge repairs; and - Removal of hazardous trees as authorised by a certified arborist or a qualified environmental professional.